Prioritizing Public Safety

 DeBone has been one of the most active and dedicated advocates for public safety in Deschutes County.
 Since being elected County Commissioner he’s served eight years on the Steering Committee for Project Wildfire which seeks to prevent casualties, property and residential damage from wildfires.

-Local Public Safety Coordinating Council, DeBone helps coordinate community corrections services to better utilize local and state resources.
+As a member of the County’s Local Public Safety Coordinating Council, DeBone helps coordinate community corrections services to better utilize local and state resources.

 Another aspect of public safety is communications technology, which is critical in many parts of Oregon, especially rural areas around Central Oregon.
 For the past four years, DeBone has been a member of the State Interoperability Executive Council which is helping police, fire and other emergency officials talk to each other across Oregon during critical events.

-As a County Commissioner for the past eleven years, DeBone is also part of the governing body of the
+As a County Commissioner for the past eleven years, DeBone is also part of the governing body of the Deschutes County 9-1-1 system.
+He’s also on the National Association of Counties Telecommunications and Technology Committee.

 In the private sector, his family has operated small businesses related to communications and electronics over the years.
 DeBone also recently earned his Amateur Radio License; call sign KK7EYI.
 Having a HAM Radio License from the FCC is not just a hobby but one of the fundamental purposes under federal law is to provide emergency communications.